petromir/spring-boot-nlayered-project/README.md

 # Spring Boot project using N-layered architecture

+A production-ready example of Spring Boot project using N-layered architecture.

+Layers are virtual separations within an application that organize its different parts, such as the presentation layer (UI), the business logic layer, and the data access layer.

 ## Status
 The project is still in very early phase and doesn't represent the final vision!